How To Plan A Course Outline

 Course goals should be student-centered, not teaching-centered.
 One way to formulate these goals is to determine what students should be learning in terms of content, cognitive and personal development.
 Be specific and outline what you want your students to know or care about by the end of the course.

-- What do you want your students to remember from your course in 5-10 years?
+- Are students understanding what they should get from your course in 5-10 years?

 - How does this course relate to other courses in the discipline?
 How would you define the course goals accordingly (e.g., for an introductory, fundamental, or advanced course in the discipline)?

 Learning outcomes help break down the larger course and program goals into observable and measurable objectives.
 These outcomes should be learning-centered, not teaching-centered.

 - How should taking your course change students?